Quick Take

 Training

-The Braque Francais is known for their obedient nature.
+The Braque Francais is known for its obedient nature.
 It almost seems as if they were born to be trained.
 Because they are natural hunters, they don’t need a lot of instruction from their owners, especially when it comes to hunting birds and game.

 In addition, training is made easier because of their superior intellect.
 However, this breed can be quite sensitive and requires a gentle hand when training.
 Screaming out harsh commands will not work for these dogs; instead, they respond well to positive reinforcement and patience.